pndang/pndang.github.io/experience.md

 Program website: [SPIS - Summer Program for Incoming Students](http://spis.ucsd.edu/)

-Introduction to coding in Python, programming concepts and algorithms
+Pre-college summer computer science program

-- Final Project: A web-app information filtering system that generates vehicle suggestions given a user's lifestyle following a decision tree
+- Final Project: A web-app that generates vehicle suggestions given a user's lifestyle following a decision tree
 - Programmed in Python and HTML for brower display of user interface

+Typed my first print(“Hello World”).
+Had zero clue what machine learning was, so I implemented a purely if-else decision tree to build a car recommender.
+Did manage to use Flask for front end display!

 <br>